 We enjoyed spending time walking a little way by the river before the road called us again.
 We headed back the same way we’d came, said ‘bye for now to the highest mountain in the UK (at 4,413 feet) and decided to follow the A82 northward.

 The A87 is a lovely drive, especially in the early evening as the light shimmers on the water.
-We passed Loch Garry and decided to pull over and enjoy the evening sunset a few miles further on at Loch Loyne.
+We passed Loch Garry and then at Loch Loyne we decided to pull over and enjoy the evening sunset.

 We ended up staying the night parked here; it was very quiet and made for a perfect spot to relax and soak up the peace and tranquillity.